GabrielDCelery/personal-notes/courses/cantrill_asap/monitoring_logging_cost_management/cloudtrail.md

 #### How do CloudTrail logs get stored?

 When setting up CloudTrail you have to specify an `S3 bucket` where the logs get stored as `compressed JSON` files to minimize storage.
-You only pay for the stored data the same way you pay for any data stored in S3.

 In addition to that CloudTrail can be configured to forward the collected logs to `CloudWatch Logs`.